-Ostrich eggs are around 16 centimetres in length, weigh 3 pounds and are glossy and cream in colour.
+Ostrich eggs are around 16 centimetres in length, weigh 3 pounds and are glossy and cream in color.
 They are the largest bird eggs of all.
 Once hatched (after around 6 weeks), the brood of up to 40 chicks form creches.
 Sometimes Ostriches steal chicks from other birds to add to their own brood to make it larger.

 The male Ostrich is the main carer.
 The tiny ostriches immediately learn to follow the male, clustering around his feet as they try to keep up with the sometimes formidable strides (3 – 5 metres long) of the group.
 The male Ostrich shows the chicks how to feed and protects them from predators and the elements using his wings to shelter them from the hot sun.

 During their first year, Ostrich chicks grow around 25 centimetres per month.
 Ostriches become sexually mature between 2 and 4 years of age although females mature around 6 months earlier than males.
 The life span of an Ostrich can be up to 75 years with around 50 years being typical.

 Ostriches are farmed in some parts of Africa for their skins and meat.
 Although Ostrich numbers have drastically declined over the last 200 years, they are still classed as ‘Least Concern’.
 There are around 2 million Ostriches worldwide.

 - The Ostrich has the largest eye of any land animal.
 Its eye is bigger than the worlds smallest bird, the Bee Hummingbird.
 Their eyes measure 2 inches (5 centimetres) across.